 The American Heretic's Dictionary, by Chaz Bufe.
 This week's definition is by Bufe.

-- Bible Tales for Ages 18 and Up, by G. Richard Bozarth, is now in bookstores and is available online.
-The e-book versions will be available form the usual e-book retailers the week of October 6.
+- Bible Tales for Ages 18 and Up, by G. Richard Bozarth, is now available in bookstores and online as a printed book, and online as an e-book at the usual outlets.

 Bible Tales consists of excerpts from the Terminally Ill Sea Scrolls, discovered in 1947 in Israel by Dr. Sebaceous Piafraus in the same month the Dead Sea Scrolls were discovered.
 The Dead Sea Scrolls became internationally famous, but the Terminally Ill Sea Scrolls were consigned to obscurity, along with their discoverer, who endured decades of ego-bruising neglect.
-Finally, in Bible Tales for Ages 18 and Up, Dr. Piafraus provides us with translations of his scrolls, translations of well known Old Testament stories which he insists are the most authentic versions of the stories because the Jewish eschatological cult that created the Scrolls claimed that they were.
+Finally, decades later, in Bible Tales for Ages 18 and Up, Dr. Piafraus provides us with translations of his scrolls containing well known Old Testament stories, which he insists are the most authentic versions of the stories because the Jewish end-times cult that created the Scrolls claimed that they were.
 These stories are more fully developed than in the Old Testament and are humorous, though some parts are appalling, because Bible stories often are appalling.